di-ninja/di-ninja/readme.md

 ##### 4.6.1 autoload
 type: **boolean** (default false)

-When set to **true**, check for allready registred dependency and if not, in node, try to require it, if dependency is not found it can (maybe) throw an Error according to [autoloadFailOnMissingFile](#56-autoloadfailonmissingfile) container config.
+When set to `true`, check for allready registred dependency and if not, in node, try to require it, if dependency is not found it can (maybe) throw an Error according to [autoloadFailOnMissingFile](#56-autoloadfailonmissingfile) container config.
 The require path resolution is based first on [path](#462-path) rule option if defined, then on [instanceOf](#422-instanceof) rule option if defined (if instanceOf point to a rule with it's own path it will get it), and finally on the key of the rule.
 This require path can be post-processed using [autoloadPathResolver](#54-autoloadpathresolver) container config.
-The colons character ":" can be used to get a subkey of exported, and you can use it multiple times in same expression to get nested value.
+The colons character `:` can be used to get a subkey of exported, and you can use it multiple times in same expression to get nested value.
 When [path](#462-path) is defined it will implicitly set autoload to true.